solfang/solfang.github.io/_posts/2022-09-20-processingfaq.md

 ## 17. Do I have to combine processing with trading to make it profitable?

-**Short answer**: No. It can make sense to pack processed materials into crates for certain playstyles (No Value Pack / processing a lot).
-I consider trading an optional step on top of processing, which gives a bit of extra profit and requires a deceivingly high amount of work.
+**Short answer**: No. It can make sense to pack processed materials into crates for certain playstyles, for example when you process a lot or have no Value Pack.
+Turning in a fat stack of crates for billions of silver is satisfying but trading in itself is not a huge moneymaker.
+Realistically, trading is an optional step on top of processing, which gives a bit of extra profit and requires a fair bit of of work.

 **Long answer**: See my [post](TODO: insert link to trading guide) on this topic.